ProgramKingAbel/Hello-Microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank the Microverse Team, My stand up team and coding partners who we work tirelessly to make it happen.
+I would like to thank the Microverse Community, My stand up team and coding partners who we work tirelessly to make it possible.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>